How to Edit a Portfolio

 - Edits not visible to client?

-Ask the client to refresh or reopen the portfolio link.
+Suggest the client refresh or reopen the portfolio link.

 - Buyer keeps changing mind?

-Lock must-haves vs nice-to-haves explicitly in the Buyer Description.
+Clearly distinguish must-haves from nice-to-haves in the Buyer Description.

 - Too many properties?